-Though she has yet to visit the Serengeti, Olga really enjoys travel and the study of foreign languages.
+Though she has yet to visit the Serengeti, Olga really enjoys travel and the study of foreign languages and foreign affairs.
 Coming from the Soviet Union to America at the age of 3, she was forced to simultaneously learn English (for survival purposes), while speaking Russian at home (also for survival purposes).
 Since then, being the overachiever that she is, Olga has studied Hebrew, French, Latin and Italian and has visited more than 15 countries.

 As a lover of travel and culture, Olga has grown to love not only languages, but also art and performing arts, such as ballet and theatre.
-Having once aimed to be a costume designer, Olga fell in love with period pieces and fashion at a young age.
+Having once aimed to be a costume designer (another lucrative career option), Olga fell in love with period pieces and fashion at a young age.
 In this regard, she has a serious substance abuse problem…when it comes to dresses.
 There are few dresses in the world that Olga does not love…or want to own.